| | Because in our 12 months in government we set an

 them.
 This is to help them generate income earning activities through

-Our plans to open up areas in the hilly interior to eco
+development of their resources. | Our plans to open up areas in the hilly interior to eco

 tourism projects which would have boosted income earning opportunities for